AugurProject/augur/docs/deploy-dev.md

     https://ipfs-dev.augur.net/ipns/QmQBVeHLXPB7ifmCWZUw9PDktUoTEJfQLpR3bSVUgZgLR8/index.html

-This uses https://ipfs-dev.augur.net as a ipfs gateway to resolve to the build directory hash which changes per build.
+This uses https://ipfs-dev.augur.net as an IPFS gateway to resolve to the build directory hash which changes per build.
 The ipns hash doesn't not change from build to build.

 ### Updating IPNS using Key